 The most cost-efficient and effective way to avoid overloading our internal business network is with a peer-to-peer delivery solution.
 In essence, peer-to-peer enterprise video delivery turns individual employees’ devices into surrogate network projectors.
 Rather than having every device pull from the same source, in other words, peer-to-peer takes the pressure off of the company server by rerouting the material between local workstations.
 Subsequently, the pressure is also off IT teams to constantly monitor server capacity to prevent untimely lags and crashes.
 The result is the smooth operation we hope for, where important corporate live streams do not interfere with other critical business functions.
 Our other corporate functions remain untouched as the video traffic stays within the local company network.

 So, next time you need to do a live event, give your IT teams a solution rather than a problem with a peer-to-peer alternative.
-Streamroot eCDN (formerly known as Streamroot DNA Enterprise), already employed by Fortune 500 companies, saves time and energy by eliminating much of the effort on the delivery side.
+Our eCDN, already employed by Fortune 500 companies, saves time and energy by eliminating much of the effort on the delivery side.
 With our eCDN, you can save your IT teams days or even weeks of their lives while providing a more reliable and seamless high-quality stream.
-By harnessing these local peer-to-peer connections, Streamroot eCDN optimizes delivery to ensure the best quality to each end user.
+By harnessing these local peer-to-peer connections, our eCDN optimizes delivery to ensure the best quality to each end user.
 That way, you can concentrate on what really matters during a live stream: the message you’re trying to convey to your employees.